Sideshow: Revival

 In the early 1990s, Jim Rose developed a modern sideshow called "the Jim Rose Circus", reinventing the sideshow with two types of acts that would attract modern audiences and stay within legal bounds.
 The show featured acts reviving traditional sideshow stunts and carrying some of them to extremes, and "fringe" artists (often exhibiting extreme body modification) performing bizarre or masochistic acts like eating insects, lifting weights by means of hooks inserted in their body piercings, or stapling currency to their forehead.
 The show drew audiences at venues unknown to old-time sideshows, like rock clubs and the 1992 Lollapalooza festival.
 The Jim Rose Circus held its last known performance in 2013 at The London Burlesque Festival.
 The impact of the Jim Rose Circus on pop culture inspired a new wave of performers.
 There are now more sideshow performers than at any other time in the genre's history.
 At the same time in Canada, Scott McClelland, grandson of itinerant showman N.P.
 Lewchuk, formed Carnival Diablo, a show that performs frequently to this day.
 The success of these shows sparked a growing number of performers to revive the traditional sideshow arts, taught by sideshow veterans, and many now perform in spot engagements from rock clubs and comedy clubs to corporate events.

-"Sideshows by the Seashore", sponsored by Coney Island USA in Brooklyn, NY has performed since 1983, and tours under the name "Coney Island Circus Sideshow".
+"Sideshows by the Seashore", sponsored by Coney Island USA in Brooklyn, New York City, has performed since 1983, and tours under the name "Coney Island Circus Sideshow".
 Circus historian and collector Ken Harck ran the Brothers Grim Sideshow, which toured with the OzzFest music festival in the summer of 2006 and 2007.
-Sideshow celebrity and multiple world record breaker Chayne Hultgren 'The Space Cowboy' owns Australia's largest traveling oddity museum 'The Mutant Barnyard' and along with his partner Zoe Ellis 'AKA: Zoe L'amore' they run 'Sideshow Wonderland', one of the world's most successful sideshows described as a modern high energy human oddity exhibit or freakshow cabaret.
+Sideshow celebrity and multiple world record breaker Chayne Hultgren 'The Space Cowboy' owns Australia's largest traveling oddity museum 'The Mutant Barnyard' and along with his partner Zoe Ellis 'AKA: Zoe L'amore' they run 'Sideshow Wonderland'.

-The Robin Marks Foundation is a nonprofit organization to elevate the image of sideshow, offer job opportunities for professionals, and continued education as well as to aid in educating the public about what it is to be part of the sideshow.
-The Southern Sideshow Hootenanny is another nonprofit organization dedicated to celebrating and fostering growth within the sideshow industry.
-Both have come about because of a revival in the art form and offer several benefits for members and patrons.